 - Never use lighter fluid on a lit fire

-- Charcoal briquettes stay hot for 12-24 hours
+- Remember, charcoal briquettes stay hot for 12 to 24 hours

 - When cooking, keep pot handles turned toward the rear of the stove, and never leave the pans unattended.

 - Do not leave hot cups of coffee on tables or counter edges.

 - Do not carry hot liquids or food near your child or while holding your child.

 - Do not put water on a grease fire — it can spread the fire.

 - Always test food temperatures before serving a child, especially foods or liquids heated in a microwave.

 - Prevent scalding by keeping your water heater set at 120º to 125º F; test bath water with your hand or a thermometer before putting a child in the bathtub.